pmean/classes/clinical-research-methodology/modules/5510-11-overview.md

 ---
-title: "MEDB 5510, Clinical Research Methodology, Module11 Videos"
+title: "MEDB 5510, Clinical Research Methodology, Module11"
 ---

+#### Data management

+#### Synopsis

+Data management is often tedious and time-consuming, but it is vital for assuring good quality data for your analyses.

+#### Learning objectives

+In this module, you will learn how to

++ understand the value of a data dictionary.
++ identify how best to store dates and missing value codes.
++ describe the strengths and weaknesses of storing data in a spreadsheet.

-### Readings and Resources
+#### Readings and Resources

 Handouts associated with the videos are draft only at this point.
 They will be finalized on or before noon on 2022-04-06 (Wednesday).